Enerhim/neuralnetworkc/README.md

 ### This is a neural network written in pure C.
-The scope of this neural network is to classify the **MNIST handwritten digits dataset** with a good level of accuracy.
+The scope of this neural network is to classify the **MNIST handwritten digits dataset** with accuracy 90%+ (and also to learn the fundamentals of neural networks well).

-The neural network is implemented using two hidden layers with the ReLu activation and the Softmax activation for final probabilities.
-I have also implemented additional activation functions and attempted to generalize the network to the best of my ability so that it could be used elsewhere.
+The network is flexible in terms of layers and number of layers.
+Acivation functions and both CE & MSE loss allow for both classification and regression.
+Weights can be initialized randomly, with Xavier or with He initialization.
+Matrices and matrix operations are implemented using flat arrays.

-With the struct {784, 256, 128, 10} and alpha = 0.1, epochs = 500: The model achieved 93.18% accuracy on 10k test images.
+With the layers structure: {784, 256, 128, 10}, alpha = 0.1, epochs = 500 over 60k images (full batch gradient descent): The model achieved 93.18% accuracy on 10k test images.

 To use this code, clone the repository using <br/>
 `git clone https://github.com/Enerhim/neuralnetworkc/`